FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Introduction

 \section{Introduction}

-Data representation learning~\cite{bengio2013representation} is an important yet challenging task in machine learning community.
+Data representation learning~\cite{bengio2013representation} is an important yet challenging task when applying machine learning techniques to real-world applications.
 Recently, deep neural networks (DNN) have made impressive progress in representation learning for various types of data, including speech, image, and natural language, in which dedicated networks such as RNN~\cite{gers2002learning,cho2014learning}, CNN~\cite{krizhevsky2012imagenet} and Transformer~\cite{vaswani2017attention} are effective at learning compact representations to improve the predictive performance.
-However, many real-world applications, such as click-through rate prediction in recommendation and online advertising, still rely on feature engineering to explore higher-order feature space, where combinatorial features are crafted.
-For example, a $3$-order interactive feature ``Gender $\otimes$ Age $\otimes$ Income'' can be discriminative for the types of recommended commodities.
-Such high-order interactive features can introduce non-linearity to the lightweight models used in practice, with negligible decrease in their inference speed.
-Besides, they have strong interpretability that would otherwise be weak due to the black-box nature of DNN.
+However, the tabular data, which are ubiquitous in many real-world applications such as click-through rate (CTR) prediction in recommendation and online advertising, are still heavily relied on manual feature engineering to explore higher-order feature space.

+Specifically, tabular data are often stored as a SQL table where each instance corresponds to a row and each kind of feature corresponds to a column.
+To achieve satisfactory performance on tabular data, feature interaction (i.e., feature crossing) is indispensable for industrial applications, which aims at generating high-order interactive features (i.e., combinatorial features, cross features) that are helpful for capturing the intrinsic correlation between different columns.
+For example, a $3$-order interactive feature ``Gender $\otimes$ Age $\otimes$ Income'' can be discriminative for predicting the types of recommended commodities.
+In practice, many data scientists search for useful interactive features in a trial-and-error manner, which has occupied a lot of their workloads.

-In practice, the task of generating interactive features needs to evaluate a large number of candidates and compare their performances.
-Since a brute-force method is intolerable, traditional interactive feature generation methods heavily rely on the experience and knowledge of domain experts, which requires time-consuming and task-specific efforts.
-This motivates automatic feature generation~\cite{katz2016explorekit,kaul2017autolearn}, one major topic of Automated Machine Learning (AutoML)~\cite{hutter2019automated}, which has attracted increasing attention from both academia and industry.
+Since such manual interactive feature generation is tedious and needs case-by-case experience that cannot be transferred easily, automatic feature generation~\cite{katz2016explorekit,kaul2017autolearn,shi2020safe,luo2020network}, one major topic of Automated Machine Learning (AutoML)~\cite{hutter2019automated} has attracted increasing attention from both academia and industry.
+As a result, many kinds of DNNs~\cite{rendle2010factorization,juan2016field,shen2016deepcross,ijcai2017deep,lian2018xdeepfm,xu2018how,li2019fi,song2019autoint,su2021detecting} are deliberately designed and demonstrated their effectiveness in automatic feature generation.